Carleton, William H.

 William Hodder Carleton, born 1909 in South Prairie, WA, spent his childhood in Nome, Alaska, before arriving in Seattle in 1919.
 He attended Stanford University and received a Master’s degree in Architecture from the University of Washington.
 Upon graduation, he served as a draftsman for George W. Stoddard (1934-1942).

 After WWII, in 1946, Carleton joined the firm of Young & Richardson.
-Architects Arrigo Young and Stephen Richardson had strong roots in the historical revival styles of the 1930s, but by 1941 had transitioned their practice to meet the needs of postwar Seattle.
-Carleton became a full partner in the growing firm and was joined in the partnership by John Detlie in 1952.
+While architects Arrigo Young and Stephen Richardson had strong roots in the historical revival styles of the 1930s, by 1941 they had transitioned their practice to meet the modern needs of postwar Seattle.
+Carleton was a key to this transition and became a full partner.

-In 1967, the firm became “The Richardson Associates,” and eventually known by its initials as just “TRA.”
+In 1968, the firm became “The Richardson Associates” or “TRA” for short.
 It remained one of the largest Seattle architectural firms until the mid-1990s, with projects located throughout the United States and abroad.
 Carleton officially retired from the firm in 1974 and died in Seattle on August 25, 1984.

 – Michael C Houser